hwirth/MyNode/README.md

 As per protocol, the scope of the program exploded a little and the prototype has become MyNode, which is a client/server system written in NodeJS for applications like a chat or multi-player games.

+## v0.0.7p
+It is a prototype that grew out of proportions.
+I went for the low hanging fruit only and am still surprised how powerful the program already became after my initial rush.
+It is still very crude in some parts.

 ## Features
   * Hot code reloading server and client side.
 I can code live, while everyone stays connected.
   * Websocket interface that recovers from server and client crashes, and tries very hard to stay connected or reconnect.